 During the early 1980s, GM, Ford, and Chrysler established the Automotive Industry Action Group (AIAG), a not-for-profit organization with the mission “To improve its members’ competitiveness through a cooperative effort of North American vehicle manufacturers and their suppliers.”
 In the late 1980s, U.S. automotive suppliers, through the auspices of the American Society for Quality (ASQ), approached the VPs of purchasing for GM, Ford, and Chrysler and explained the burden of multiple standards that were being imposed on the supply base.
-Not only where there multiple OEM standards, there were hundreds of tier one standards as well.
+Not only were there multiple OEM standards, but there were also hundreds of tier-one standards as well.

 The same tool being applied differently caused multiple problems if the same plant or design center supplied both U.S. and German OEMs.
 At other times, it was two different approaches to new product development that were applied by the engineering functions of the same company in their U.S. and German design centers and plants.
 The redundant approaches caused significant nonvalue-added in the supply chain.

 An automotive industry survey by Deloitte and AIAG in 2015, which included respondents from the German automobile industry, showed that “suppliers are most concerned with their ability to standardize business processes and systems, while OEMs were concerned with managing customer expectations and relationships.”